pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1641-42 useEffect Hook

+I studied with more dive how works the useEffect ReactJS hook, also I studied a little how ReactJs manage the status update in the application.

 ### Day 1639-40 Continue Learning ReactJS and UI

 These days I have been doing my MERN course, I have been learning basic style techniques to add styles to my ReactJS components.
 Creating ReactJS components can be a tricky activity, is the same like backend development you can create a mess of TS/JS code.
 It's funny for the moment.